Jodekq/Jodekq.github.io/README.md

 # jodek.dev

-My pesonal website!
+My personal website!
 Built with Astro and TailwindCSS.